 This comes down to learning from experience.
 You will need to learn the characteristics of different types of microphones and where and when to use them.
 The fundamental guides to microphone usage are the sensitivity and polar pattern of the microphone.

 Knowledge of the recording environment is also essential to the management of noise spill.
 Removing noisy equipment to a separate area or room and placement of acoustic screens within the recording environment are both useful in reducing the spill from unwanted sources.
 Screens however can have a detrimental effect on the performance, as it will interfere with any visual communication between performers.
 Use of too much damping can result in a flat and lifeless recording.
-Careful application of EQ and a prudent use of acoustics screens can, in combination, resolve the dilemma.
+Careful application of equalization and a prudent use of acoustics screens can, in combination, resolve the dilemma.

 When separating musicians in an attempt to manage spill you will need to be wary of introducing a slap-back echo of each instrument.
 The resulting sound will be full of echoes and will appear distant.
-Obviously these kinds of problems cannot be rectified using EQ!
+Obviously these kinds of problems cannot be rectified using equalization!

 When recording real instruments unwanted harmonics can cause a ringing sound.
 Percussive instruments, particularly snare drums, often suffer from this problem.
 Other instruments can and do suffer from this problem, for example, even when an instrument is played evenly some notes may seem especially loud.
 Any number of sources can cause unwanted harmonics within the recording environment itself from speaker cabinets, furnishings, to the physical shape of the room.
 These kinds of issues are best addressed by physical changes to the environment.
-To reduce the occurrence or severity of unwanted harmonics, using EQ, use either a parametric EQ or a sweepable EQ with a very narrow bandwidth (Q).
-The EQ on budget mixing consoles is liable to use to broad a bandwidth to be effective.
+To reduce the occurrence or severity of unwanted harmonics, using equalization, use either a parametric EQ or a sweepable EQ with a very narrow bandwidth (Q).
+The equalization on budget mixing consoles is liable to use to broad a bandwidth to be effective.
 Instead, use a dedicated outboard EQ unit that has a good adjustable Q control.

 Identifying a frequency